sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 # What the Pilot Answers

-The pilot is designed to resolve the key uncertainties that block production adoption:

-• how Atlas fits into the mechanical and electrical architecture
+• integration into mechanical and electrical architecture
-• how Atlas integrates into the existing software stack
+• software stack alignment
-• how synchronization behaves under real system conditions
+• synchronization behavior in real conditions
-• how the system performs under power and thermal constraints
+• power and thermal performance
-• what changes (if any) are required for production deployment
+• production adaptation requirements

 ---